Using Next.js and Auth0

 Token verification and JWK

-Auth0 supports two algorithms for signing JWTs - these are RS256 and HS256.
-In our example application, the signature is RS256 which means that when it comes to verifying the token, we need to retrieve a JSON Web Key (JWK).
+Auth0 supports two algorithms for signing JWTs: RS256 and HS256.
+Our example uses RS256, which means we need to fetch a JSON Web Key (JWK) to verify the token.

-Luckily Auth0 exposes the JWKS file to us via an endpoint, which means we can quickly retrieve the JWK used for signing.
+Auth0 exposes the JWKS file through an endpoint, so we can grab the signing JWK easily.

 async function getJWK() {